-The Discipline Index is our baseline asset allocation metric that measures the relative risks of stocks vs bonds across time.
-The Index measures macroeconomic and financial conditions to quantify the current relative risks in the market to provide a diversified and passive indexing approach that helps better balance risks in a portfolio across time.
+The Discipline Index is our baseline asset allocation metric that measures the relative risks of stocks and bonds across time.
+The Index measures macroeconomic and financial conditions to quantify the current risks in the market to provide a systematic model for a diversified indexing approach that helps better balance risks in a portfolio across time.

 White Paper – What Is Countercyclical Indexing?

 Mr. Roche is the Founder and Chief Investment Officer of Discipline Funds.Discipline Funds is a low fee financial advisory firm with a focus on helping people be more disciplined with their finances.

 He is also the author of Pragmatic Capitalism: What Every Investor Needs to Understand About Money and Finance, Understanding the Modern Monetary System and Understanding Modern Portfolio Construction.